grogco/CCNA-CyberOps/README.md

 # CCNA-CyberOps
-personal training repository for the CCNA Cyber Ops certification https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/associate/ccna-cyber-ops.html
+Personal training repository for the CCNA Cyber Ops certification https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/associate/ccna-cyber-ops.html

 ## Cisco Security Fundamentals (210-250)

-The following are a list of exam topics (found [here] (https://learningcontent.cisco.com/cln_storage/text/cln/marketing/exam-topics/210-250-secfnd.pdf)) and my answers (which may very well be incorrect - you have been warned :p)
+Below is the list of exam topics, which can also be found [here] (https://learningcontent.cisco.com/cln_storage/text/cln/marketing/exam-topics/210-250-secfnd.pdf), along with my answers (which may very well be incorrect - you have been warned :p).

 ### 1.0 Networking Concepts